 When plants are a couple of weeks old, use this diluted mixture in replacement of your traditional watering.
 It is amazing what a little all-natural liquid fertilizer will do for new seedling growth!

 Compost tea allows your flowers and plants to keep on thriving.
-Even quick growers and heavy feeders like your annuals will greatly benefit from a dose of compost tea every few weeks.
+Even quick growers and heavy feeders like annuals greatly benefit from a dose of compost tea.

-Once every two weeks, use compost tea instead as a replacement for watering your plants.
+Simply use compost tea instead as a replacement for watering your plants once a week.
 Aim to use around a quarter of a gallon of tea per container, depending on its size.
 For larger containers, use a half-gallon to provide a good source of nutrients.

 Compost tea is the perfect, all-natural liquid fertilizer for vegetable plants as well.
 Wait until the transplants or your seeds have grown enough to allow for plants to become established.
-Then, use compost tea as a replacement to watering your plants once every two weeks.
+Then, use compost tea as a replacement to watering your plants once every week.

 Aim for around ¼ of a gallon of fertilizer per plant.
 Be sure to soak the foliage as well as the base of the plant since the tea can be absorbed through the leaves as well as through the roots.

 In addition to vegetable plants and container plants, compost tea is a great boost for annual and perennial flower beds too.
-Just as with garden vegetables, apply the tea every few weeks to keep plants supplied with a steady stream of nutrients.
+Just as with garden vegetables, apply the tea every week to keep plants supplied with a steady stream of nutrients.

 Shrubs, Bushes & Newly Planted Trees